 - On basement walls

 - In crawl spaces (older homes)

 - Any indoor space where moisture lingers and humidity levels stay consistently high (more than 50%).

 How do I apply Wet & Forget Indoor Disinfectant Cleaner to kill cold and flu viruses?

-It’s essential to clean and disinfect your indoor surfaces to prevent the spread of respiratory viruses in cold and flu season.
+According to the CDC, there were 43 million flu illnesses last year; making it essential to clean and disinfect your indoor surfaces to prevent the spread of respiratory viruses in cold and flu season.
 Viruses such as influenza can stay active and linger for up to 24 hours on hard surfaces.
 Wet & Forget Indoor cleans, deodorizes, and disinfects your home killing 99.9 % of viruses and bacteria* on hard and soft surfaces.